PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 # Numbering Systems

-This guide will look into the decimal system humans use and compare it to the binary system that computers use.
+This guide will look into the decimal system humans use and compare it to the binary system that computers use for every day applications.

 ## Fundamental Datatypes Recap